gerardojbaez/sale-statements/README.md

 ## A note on the database design

 You will notice that there are no quote, order, invoice or credit memo database tables.
-Since these documents share the same information and structure, the database was designed in such a way that all sale statements share the same database tables.
+Since these documents share the same information and structure, the database was designed in such a way that all sale statements share the same tables.

 We are using the supertype/subtype approach.
 All the shared information between all sale statements are stored in `sale_statements` table.
 Sale statement specific information, like associating an invoice to an order statement is made on the `sale_statement_{subtype}` table; where "subtype" is the type of document (e.g., `sale_statement_invoice` for invoice type statements).